The Animal Spirits

 My Treatise explains the following:

-But if there were machines bearing the image of our bodies, and capable of imitating our actions as far as it is morally possible, there would still remain two most certain tests whereby to know that they were not therefore really men.
+But if those bodies were like ours capable of imitating our actions as far as it is morally possible, then there would be 2 tests to prove whether they were human.

 These two tests can let us know the difference between men and brutes.